SEO & SEM in the Competitive Automotive Space – Pubcon Liveblog

 - X pages of content per month without a strategy

 Local SEO is an easy win because no one is doing it.
 Do the extra stuff and blow past everyone not doing it.
 It changes all the time so it’s important to keep up to date and update your strategy.
+See our extensive Checklist for Local SEO for even more help.

 Recent big updates important for local SEO: